Content

 It can be scary to wonder if finasteride causes permanent infertility, especially if you know you definitely want kids — or aren’t sure but don’t want to close the door on the option.

-Rest assured, finasteride isn’t known to cause permanent infertility.
+Rest assured, finasteride isn’t known to cause permanent infertility in men.

-More research is needed on the long-term effects, but we have a handful of case studies and clinical research.
-In one case, a 34-year-old had azoospermia (no detectable sperm) related to long-term finasteride use.
+More research is needed on the long-term effects of finasteride and male fertility, but we have a handful of case studies and clinical research to look at.
+In one case, a 34-year-old had no detectable sperm (azoospermia) related to long-term finasteride use.

-When he stopped taking the medication, his sperm concentration increased dramatically in six months.
-This was also true of a 32-year-old with severe oligospermia (very low sperm count).
+When he stopped taking the medication, his sperm concentration increased dramatically in 6 months.
+This was also true of a 32-year-old with very low sperm count (severe oligospermia).

 Overall, research shows an average 11.6-fold increase in sperm counts after discontinuing finasteride.

 Maybe you’re worried about potential finasteride fertility side effects.
-Or perhaps your healthcare provider advised you to stop taking it while trying to conceive or becoming a sperm donor.
+Or perhaps your medical provider advised you to stop taking it while trying to conceive or becoming a sperm donor.

-In any case, you can explore other hair loss medications or even a different form of finasteride, which we’ll touch on below.
+In any case, you can explore other hair loss medications or even a different form of finasteride.
+Here are your options.

-Minoxidil is the active ingredient and generic version of Rogaine®.
-It’s FDA-approved as a topical solution for androgenetic alopecia and is also available off-label in pill form.
+Minoxidil (Rogaine®) is FDA-approved as a topical solution for androgenetic alopecia.
 It differs from finasteride in that it doesn’t block DHT.

-Instead, minoxidil is a vasodilator, meaning it brings blood and oxygen to the scalp and hair follicles.
-It also prolongs the anagen phase of the hair growth cycle, so hair stays in the growth window for a longer period.
+Instead, minoxidil is a vasodilator, meaning it delivers more blood and oxygen to the scalp and hair follicles.
+It stimulates hair growth by extending the anagen phase of the hair growth cycle, so hair stays in the growth window for longer.

 Finasteride is also available topically.
-This is an off-label use (meaning it’s not FDA-approved), but it’s safe and effective.
+This is an off-label use (meaning it’s not FDA-approved), but it’s generally considered safe and effective.

-Minoxidil and finasteride are also complementary, meaning they work better together.
+Minoxidil and finasteride are also complementary, meaning they’re safe and more effective when used together.
 They’re paired in our topical finasteride & minoxidil spray, an easy way to use the two ingredients at once.

 Saw palmetto is worth exploring for those seeking a natural alternative to DHT.
 While research is limited, some studies suggest it may inhibit the effects of DHT.